 The second most critical function of Coolant is lubrication for materials that want to stick to tooling edges like aluminum and stainless.

 It’s only when we get to third place that we’re talking about heat.
 Perhaps “Coolant” should have been called “Chip-Clearant” or even “Lubricant” (some coolants are oils for a reason!).
 The cooling effects of “Coolants” are most important for materials that don’t transfer heat very well.
 Aluminum and copper alloys transfer heat extremely well.
-It turns out that Titanium does so very poorly.
-So Titanium benefits from the cooling effects far more than aluminum, which is more about the lubrication and chip clearance.
+It turns out that Titanium conducts heat very poorly.
+So Titanium benefits from the cooling effects far more than aluminum, which benefits more from the lubrication and chip clearing of coolant than the cooling.

 That’s not to say there is no cooling value when cutting materials like aluminum, but it is far less, and we may do just as well dry machining provided we can deal with the chip clearance and lubrication issues.